Mxo01/EchoServer/README.md

 Simple Echo Server which receives a series of messages from the Client and sends them back adding "echoed by Server" to the message.
-Both Client and Server take advantage of the [java.nio](https://docs.oracle.com/javase/7/docs/api/java/nio/package-frame.html) package provided by Java using ByteBuffers to store sent messages to be sent via [SocketChannel](https://docs.oracle.com/javase/7/docs/api/java/nio/channels/SocketChannel.html).
+Both Client and Server take advantage of the [java.nio](https://docs.oracle.com/javase/7/docs/api/java/nio/package-frame.html) package provided by Java using ByteBuffers to store/sent messages to be sent via [SocketChannel](https://docs.oracle.com/javase/7/docs/api/java/nio/channels/SocketChannel.html).

 ## Installation (Windows)